 - If there is an option to enable device visibility, enable it.

 On some devices the bluetooth visibility is enabled while bluetooth settings is active on foreground (so there is no extra control to enable or disable visibility).
 On some devices, visibility is enabled for a predefined period of time, e.g. one or two minutes.
 You can discover your device only when the visibility is on, so you need to discover the device immediately.

 Note: Already paired devices are discovered automatically without the need to have bluetooth visibility enabled.

 If the devices are not paired on bluetooth level you can use the Pair selected button to initiate bluetooth pairing.
-You will be prompted with Add a device notification and when the notification is clicked the new dialog is shown to confirm PIN (automatically generated) on both devices.
-Pairing must be confirmed both on computer and also on Android device as you can see on the last screen.
+You will be prompted with Add a device notification and when the notification is clicked the new dialog is shown to confirm the PIN (automatically generated) on both devices.
+Pairing must be confirmed both on the computer and also on an Android device as you can see on the last screen.
 All the examples apply to Windows 10.

 When bluetooth pairing is successful the device can be paired with a remote DesktopSMS app by pressing the Next button.

 Android system supports the USB connection between e.g. computer and Android device to transfer files, but still, it does not support connection to transfer generic data on an application level.
 To solve the problem we can use Android Debug Bridge (adb).

 Android Debug Bridge (adb) is a software-interface for the android system that allows the computer to connect to Android devices over USB cable (supports also wireless connection, but this is not interesting for us now).
 One of the adb features is the ability to transfer data between a computer and Android devices the same way as a network connection works.
 This makes it a perfect candidate to use as a USB connection method for (not only) DesktopSMS.